Exclusive: Stewart Milne Group went bust owing more than £350 million

 And, as of the date of the administration, January 8 2024, Bank of Scotland was due £107.9m.
 Interest on the bank debt “continues to accrue”.

-Banks are always preferential, secured creditors in adminstrations – meaning they are first in the queue for any payouts for whatever cash there is left.
+Banks are always preferential, secured creditors in administrations – meaning they are first in the queue for any payouts for whatever cash there is left.

 Bank unlikely to recoup what it’s owed and there’s dire news for others left out of pocket by SMG’s collapse